 Recommended Techniques for Effective Scar Massage

-To effectively massage a scar, you should incorporate a few key techniques that promote healing and reduce tissue tightness.
+To effectively massage a scar, you should incorporate a few key techniques that promote comfort, flexibility, and reduced tissue tightness.
+Always begin gently.
+A scar should not feel sharply painful during massage.

 Start with gentle pressure, using your fingertips to apply circular motions around the scar.
-Gradually increase pressure as tolerated, focusing on areas of tightness.
+Gradually increase pressure only as tolerated, focusing on areas that feel tight, firm, or less mobile.

-Utilize horizontal and vertical strokes along the scar to break down adhesions.
+Use horizontal and vertical strokes along the scar to help improve tissue movement.
+You can also use cross-friction massage by moving across the scar line instead of only along it.
 Incorporate kneading motions to enhance elasticity, but avoid causing pain or discomfort.

-Use a lubricant, such as lotion or oil, to minimize friction and provide a smooth glide.
-Confirm your hands are clean before starting the massage to prevent infection.
+Use a lubricant, such as fragrance-free lotion, silicone gel, or provider-approved oil, to minimize friction and provide a smooth glide.
+Confirm your hands are clean before starting the massage to reduce infection risk.

 Consistency in your technique will yield better results, so aim for thoroughness and attentiveness during each session.
 Always listen to your body’s response to the massage.